 Who We Are

 Seekers Church is a diverse, progressive, and affirming family of faith working for peace and justice.
-Our youngest member is one year old, our oldest is over 100.
+Our youngest member is a toddler, our oldest is over 90.
 We are a Christian church whose members’ spirituality and theology range broadly.
-We have no full-time clergy and host a different speaker in the pulpit each week, usually from within our congregation.
+We host a different speaker in the pulpit each week, usually from within our congregation.
 Women and men share equally in all aspects of service and leadership, from preaching and teaching to making coffee and maintaining our building.
 We celebrate and welcome people of all races, sexual orientations, gender identities, beliefs, and cultures to full participation in the church’s community life, rituals, and leadership.

 At Seekers Church…